 Complete your application form

-If the scheme is eligible to be registered as a declared wholesale unit trust scheme, the Duties Form 59 SmartForm must be completed by the trustee of the unit trust scheme seeking registration.
+If the scheme is eligible to be registered as an imminent wholesale unit trust scheme, the online Duties Form 59 SmartForm must be completed by the trustee of the unit trust scheme seeking registration.

 The form must be signed by or on behalf of the trustee of the scheme prior to lodgement.